Branflakes333/DnD_Spinner/README.txt

 ### Goals

-1. Get a working layered RNG script with fixed probabilites.
+1. Get a working JSON data retrieval to backend outcome options data.
 2. Get a working layered RNG script with input parameters.
 3. Get a working spinner application.
 4. Get a working character creator implemented (Whole other project if I even get this far)